The Thirteenth Doctor is in!

 “We’re old friends, because we did five years of Broadchurch together, and it’s an incredibly collaborative relationship, really creative.

 “He was able to take a sometimes bizarre explanation from me and then offer up exactly what I was trying to articulate.
 I’d have an idea and then he’d take it to the next level.
 My acorn of an idea would turn into an oak tree as soon as Ray got hold of it.

 “For me, none of it is [high-street available],” she added.

 “I did try on a T-shirt that was off the peg and I really liked it, but there were elements of it that didn’t quite work.
 It kind of went through so many forms in Ray’s workshop – he cut it to the right shape and put the print on the front.”

 What does Jodie Whittaker’s Doctor sound like?

 She’s Northern!
-Fans had long hoped that the new Doctor would keep Whittaker’s native Yorkshire accent, with a whopping 85% of RadioTimes.com readers believing Doctor 13 should hail from the UK’s upper regions, and their hopes were fulfilled in her first scene.
+Fans had long expressed the belief that the new Doctor would keep Whittaker’s native Yorkshire accent, with a whopping 85% of RadioTimes.com readers believing Doctor 13 should hail from the UK’s upper regions, and their hopes have now been fulfilled.

 What happens in Jodie Whittaker’s regeneration scene?